openstack-archive/fuel-plugin-lma-collector/doc/user/source/prerequisites.rst

 Prerequisites
 -------------

-Prior to installing the StackLight Collector Plugin, you may want to install the backend services the *collector* uses to store the data.
-These backend services include:
+Prior to installing the StackLight Collector plugin for Fuel, you may want to install the back-end services the *collector* uses to store the data.
+These back-end services include the following:

 * Elasticsearch
 * InfluxDB